Updates to Figma's pricing, seats, and billing experience

 You assign a single seat per person.
 The seat gives access to multiple Figma products.

-For example: since Jules needs edit access to Figma Design and FigJam, you would purchase one Full seat.
-This seat will give them edit access to both products, as well as Figma Slides and Dev Mode.
+For example: since Jules needs edit access to Figma Design and FigJam, you purchase one Full seat.
+This seat gives them edit access to both products, as well as Figma Slides and Dev Mode.

-When will the new seat types go into effect?
+When did the new seat types go into effect?

-The new seat structure will roll out to all plans on—or soon after—March 11, 2025.
+The new seat structure rolled out to all plans on—or soon after—March 11, 2025.
 Your bill will not be affected until your next renewal on or after March 11, 2025.

-How will seats migrate to the new model?
+How were seats migrated to the new model?

-Figma will migrate your current seats to the new seats.
-You will have the opportunity to make adjustments prior to your next renewal on or after March 11, 2025.
+Figma migrated your current seats to the new seats.
+You have the opportunity to make adjustments prior to your next renewal on or after March 11, 2025.

 Paid Figma Design seat | Full seat |